ono7/dotfiles/_info/go_delve_debugging.md

 # notes

+## debugging with --headless if input is required (stdin)

+`dlv --headless debug yourprogram.go`

+or

+`dlv --headless debug .`

+This will print something like this:

+API server listening at: 127.0.0.1:XYZ then in another terminal do:

+`dlv connect localhost:XYZ`

+on the first terminal we can input commands to stdin, on the second one we can debug!

 ## Debug when a function or method is called on a struct

 // this is probably the most useful way to debug and set breakpoints